schebs/alhambrachristmastreefarm.com/image-guide.md

 1. **Upload photos to GitHub**:
    - The `images/` folder is already created
-   - Upload your main farm photo as `hero.jpg`
+   - Upload your main farm photo as `hero.webp`
    - Add any additional photos with the names listed above

 2. **Photos will automatically display**:
-   - `hero.jpg` will appear on all page heroes (Home, Gallery, Trees, About, History, Video pages)
+   - `hero.webp` will appear on all page heroes (Home, Gallery, Trees, About, History, Video pages)
    - Creates consistent branding across your entire website

 3. **Optional: Add farm backgrounds to other sections**: